Background

 Surveillance ensures early detection of complications such as graft stenosis, endoleaks, and restenosis.

-- Open AAA repair: Imaging only if symptomatic.
+- Open abdominal aortic aneurysm (AAA) repair: Imaging only if symptomatic.

-For EVAR, risk-stratified surveillance per ESVS AAA guidance suggests that many standard EVARs may transition to duplex-based annual follow-up after a stable first-year scan, while complex anatomies or endoleaks require individualized schedules [36],[37].
+For EVAR, risk-stratified surveillance per ESVS AAA guidance suggests that many standard EVARs may transition to duplex-based annual follow-up after a stable first-year scan, while complex anatomies or endoleaks require individualized schedules (ESVS 2024),(Aburahma 2019)π.
+Recent multicenter data supports the implementation of these updated algorithms, highlighting that 1-year sac dynamics (specifically sac shrinkage) are critical for predicting long-term stability and further refining the intensity of follow-up (Esposito 2025).

 Surveillance Intervals